 And the media, the mainstream media doesn't want to cover it.

-And uh they would do it.
+Well, they would do it.

-Now we followed the evidence.
+Now, we followed the evidence.

-You know, if somebody signs a an affidavit, a legal document under the penalty of perjury, I think they deserve to be heard.
+You know, if somebody signs an affidavit, a legal document under the penalty of perjury, I think they deserve to be heard.

 And we were one of the few shows that actually put them on.

-Um we identified the laws where partisan observers, statutory language that they should be able to observe, and that didn't happen.
+We identified the laws where partisan observers, statutory language that they should be able to observe, and that didn't happen.

 They didn't follow the law.

-So my question is okay, this goes back a long way.
+So my question is: okay, this goes back a long way.

-I don't see a path, you know, if this does come out and and shows massive fraud, what is the remedy?
+You know, if this does come out and shows massive fraud, what is the remedy?

-I I don't think the Supreme Court has an appetite to touch anything these days.
+I don't think the Supreme Court has an appetite to touch anything these days.

 We know 79% support voter ID for in-person and absentee.

-We know three-quarters of the voters in key states like Arizona, uh, Montana, West Virginia, et cetera, they oppose the taxpayer funding a campaign.
+We know three-quarters of the voters in key states like Arizona, Montana, West Virginia, et cetera, they oppose the taxpayer funding a campaign.

 By the way, you know that Corrupt Politicians Act?

-In the meantime, you know, it's really sad that you send your kids off to school and they're getting indoctrinated into you know everything woke.
+In the meantime, you know, it's really sad that you send your kids off to school and they're getting indoctrinated into, you know, everything woke.

-Um, all the values you want to instill in your kids, individual responsibility, you want your kids to get a good education, reading, writing, math, science, history.
+All the values you want to instill in your kids, individual responsibility, you want your kids to get a good education, reading, writing, math, science, history.

 So parents have been looking for alternatives.

-Now, that's where Tuttle Twins, the book series comes in.
+Now, that's where Tuttle Twins, the book series, comes in.

-Now, this is for toddlers all the way through teenagers, and these are books that will reinforce your conservative values.
+Now, this is for toddlers all the way through teenagers.

 They talk about things like liberty and freedom and capitalism and individual responsibility.